Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Research Agenda

 \section{Research Agenda}

-Our early results reveal five cases of packages that do not follow the majority mindset of `reuse as much as possible'.
-As a side effect, these packages may in-turn be more resilient to package vulnerabilities and seem outdated, but are still heavily depended upon.
-We split our research agenda into five dimensions to further investigate how to utilize how these packages reuse dependencies.
+Our initial analysis reveals five cases of packages that do not follow the majority mindset of `reuse as much as possible', but bring forth interesting questions about each library's position in the software ecosystem.
+Informed from these cases, we split the research agenda into four dimensions to further investigate the case of end-of-chain packages.